 Related Reading: 11 Ways To Cope With Dating Anxiety

 8. Dating vs relationship — The girlfriend or boyfriend title

 9. Dating is usually shorter than a relationship

 What is dating someone?
 What’s the purpose of dating?
-Sadie, an HR head at a media firm in Ohio told us, “What I love about dating is that the pool is so wide and you can take as many dives as you like!
-You’re not really held down by one person and you can explore a range of people for as long as you like until you find someone worth being with.
-As long as it may feel sometimes, the dating period is fun and allows you to make lots of choices, good and bad ones both.”
+Sadie, an HR head at a media firm in Ohio says, “Dating means that the pool is wide and you can take as many dives as you like!
+You’re not really held down by one person and you can explore many things for as long as you like until you find someone worth being with.
+As long as it may feel sometimes, the dating phase is fun and allows you to make lots of choices, good and bad ones both.”

-On the other hand, a relationship is a gradual and consistent effort in one person toward one goal.
+But when does dating become a relationship?
+When you put in gradual and consistent effort in one person toward one goal.
 If someone is meant to be in your life, you won’t cut corners, explore and gratify yourselves in whatever ways.
-But, how to love someone truly will come naturally to you.
-What to expect in a relationship?
-A relationship is rather built on sacrifices and compromises instead.
-So to love someone in a relationship means, that one has to put effort more than anything else.
+How to love someone truly will come naturally to you.
+What to expect in a relationship after one year?
+Mutual respect, sacrifices, and compromises.
+Being committed to someone means that one has to put effort more than anything else.

-12. Dating allows for independence
+12. Dating allows for independence, relationship foster interdependence

 Yes.
 Dating is the period that comes before a proper relationship.
 It is the time when you are still exploring and figuring out whether you want to be in a serious relationship with that person or not.
 It is the time for casual hangouts and not serious decisions.
 Also, dating more than one person is called polyamory.